MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

 - a host application (written in Python or a .NET language) that runs quantum operations written in Q#
 - tools to facilitate your development

 Q# programs are often paired with a host program written in a .NET language (typically C#) or Python.
-This allows us to call quantum operations from inside the classical program.
+This allows us to call quantum operations from inside a classical program.
 In addition, the QDK provides Jupyter Notebook support with the IQ# Jupyter kernel.

 The QDK is available for multiple development environments.
 Select your preferred setup from the sections below:

-- [Q# + Python:](xref:microsoft.quantum.install.python) choose this environment if you want to combine Python and Q# to create a Python host program that calls Q# operations whenever they are needed.
+- [Install Q# for Python:](xref:microsoft.quantum.install.python) choose this environment if you want to combine Python and Q# to create a Python host program that calls Q# operations.
-- [Q# + C#:](xref:microsoft.quantum.install.cs) choose this environment if you want to combine C# and Q# to create a C# host program that calls Q# operations whenever they are needed.
+- [Install Q# for C#:](xref:microsoft.quantum.install.cs) choose this environment if you want to combine C# and Q# to create a C# host program that calls Q# operations.
-- [Q# Jupyter Notebooks:](xref:microsoft.quantum.install.jupyter) this environment is great for writing Q# code with embedded explanations or quantum computing interactive tutorials.
+- [Install Q# for Jupyter Notebooks:](xref:microsoft.quantum.install.jupyter) choose this environment to execute Q# code in cells with embedded text or create quantum computing interactive tutorials.
 Do not choose this environment if you want to combine Q# with an external classical host program.